-Mr. Douber addressed the chair, but the look of the convention at as early a date as possible, and with power in he so desired.
+Mr. Douber addressed the chair, but the low of the study and marsh lands and marsh lands, and whether it notices.

+he so desired.

 Mr. Moore said he was from a district

 Mr. Moore said he was from a district east of the mountains and he and his associates from the section were very indifferently informed on this subject.
 They ought to have the best information they could get, and it is the duty of the committee charged with the consideration of this subject to gather and report all the information they can, for it is an important, if not the most important, subject before this convention.
 There seems to be a doubt as to which committee had charge of this subject, and so he had purposely omitted to name any committee. v committee.